We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Why Trust Verywell Fit

-Certified personal trainer and marathon coach Christine Luff, ACE-CPT, has recommended weighted vests to her clients who are training for endurance races or are looking for fun ways to add more strengthening to their fitness routine.
+Certified personal trainer, Verywell Fit writer, and marathon coach Christine Luff, ACE-CPT, has recommended weighted vests to her clients who are training for endurance races or are looking for fun ways to add more strengthening to their fitness routine.

 Puthoff ML, Darter BJ, Nielsen DH, Yack HJ.
 The effect of weighted vest walking on metabolic responses and ground reaction forces.
 Medicine & Science in Sports & Exercise.
 2006;38(4):746-752, doi:10.1249/01.mss.0000210198.79705.19